 Folly Beach, SC, just under a half-hour from downtown, is another favorite barrier island playground for out-of-state visitors and locals alike.
 Folly fits the bill as a true beach town, with charming independent eateries, shops, and open-air bars that create a celebratory atmosphere year-round.
 And annual festivals add to the fun — the Bill Murray Polar Bear Plunge, in honor of one of Charleston’s most famous residents, is a can’t-miss New Year’s Day tradition.

 For starters, a rich history, beautiful landscape, and a thriving dining scene are the attractions that draw new residents to move to Charleston.
-Travel + Leisure magazine readers agree, naming it the Top City in the U.S. for nine consecutive years and, in 2021, No. 18 on the Best Cities in the World list — the only American city to make the cut.
+Travel + Leisure magazine readers agree, naming it the Top City in the U.S. for nine consecutive years and, in 2022, No. 23 on the Best Cities in the World list — the only American city voted by readers as among the top 25.

 Here are a few more specific points to ponder if moving to Charleston is in your future:

-The cost of living in Charleston, SC, is 1.8% higher than the national average, according to Salary.com.
-Housing drives that differential, at about 15% more than the national average, with energy and food costs both nearly 13% below the norm.
-And typical home values are skyrocketing, as well, nearing $444,000 in November 2021 (an annual increase of over 23%).
+The cost of living in Charleston, SC, is 1.8% higher than the national average, according to Salary.com, and up 1.5 percent from a year ago.
+Housing drives that differential, at about 15 percent more than the national average, with energy and food costs at about 13 and 14 percent, respectively, below the norm.
+And typical home values are skyrocketing, as well, nearing $484,000 in April 2023 (an annual increase of around 11%).

 Like any touristy favorite, Charleston can be a traffic nightmare near busy destinations.
 Rush hours get super congested downtown, where the streets are narrow and not designed for today’s volume of traffic.
 Bridges and routes to the beaches are equally clogged at certain times.
-But the average commuter in Charleston is looking at a 22.1-minute drive each way, compared to 26.4 for the national average.
+But the average commuter in Charleston is looking at a 26.6-minute drive each way, compared to 27.6 for the national average.

-More than 50,000 students attend public schools in the Charleston County School District, which is rated in the top 20% of South Carolina districts.
-Consistently considered among the best public schools in Charleston is downtown’s Buist Academy, a K-8 magnet school specializing in the language arts.
-Competition is fierce, however; Buist’s acceptance rate, at 2.7%, is lower than those at Harvard (5%), Yale (6%), and MIT (8%).
-For older kids, Wando High School in Mount Pleasant, about 10 miles from downtown Charleston, is ranked No. 3 in the state by U.S. News & World Report.
+Around 48,000 students attend public schools in the Charleston 01 School District, which is rated in the top 20% of South Carolina districts.
+The student-teacher ratio is 14:1, and consistently considered among the best public schools in Charleston is downtown’s Buist Academy, a K-8 magnet school specializing in the language arts — ranked in the top 1% nationwide for testing scores.
+For older kids, Wando High School in Mount Pleasant, about 10 miles from downtown Charleston, is ranked the No. 3 high school in the Charleston County district for 2022 by U.S. News & World Report.

 In a city as culturally and geographically diverse as Charleston, picking a “best area” is difficult but not impossible — it just depends on your specific needs and wants in a neighborhood.
 Like most cities in the U.S., home prices have surged in the past couple of years.
 But folks looking to relocate to Charleston have plenty of areas to explore, with a range of costs and amenities — and all with a generous serving of Lowcountry flavor.